immcantation/presto/docs/workflows/MiSeq_Greiff2014.rst

 During assembly we have defined read 2 (V-region) as the head of the sequence (``--1`` argument) and read 2 as tail of the sequence (``--2`` argument).
-The ``--coord`` argument defines the format of the sequence header so that AssemblePairs can properly identify mate-pairs; in this case, we use ``--coord sra`` as out headers are in the SRA/ENA format.
+The ``--coord`` argument defines the format of the sequence header so that :ref:`AssemblePairs` can properly identify mate-pairs; in this case, we use ``--coord sra`` as out headers are in the SRA/ENA format.

 .. note::

-    For both the AssemblePairs and PairSeq commands using the correct ``--coord`` argument is critical for matching mate-pairs.
+    For both the :ref:`AssemblePairs` and :ref:`PairSeq` commands using the correct ``--coord`` argument is critical for matching mate-pairs.
 The most common values to use are: ``sra``, ``illumina``, ``454`` and ``presto``.

-The ParseLog tool:
+The :ref:`ParseLog` tool:

  .. literalinclude:: scripts/Greiff2014_Commands.sh
    :language: none
    :lineno-match:
    :lines: 14

-is used to build a tab-delimited table of results from the AssemblePairs log file containing the following entries:
+is used to build a tab-delimited table of results from the :ref:`AssemblePairs` log file containing the following entries:

 ===================== ===============================
-Field                 Description
+AssemblePairs Field   Description
 ===================== ===============================
 ID                    Sequence name
 LENGTH                Length of the assembled sequence